 Just a day after Jack Dorsey was named permanent CEO of Twitter, the social network is launching a big new feature in its app called Moments.
 What started as Project Lightning showcases for a lot of users the best part of Twitter: keeping caught up with in-the-moment news that you care about.
 The new Moments feature can be found behind the lightning bolt icon through Twitter’s mobile apps and on the web in the US.
+Twitter says Moments will update throughout the day with most stories added by curators at the social network and others from contributor partners including Buzzfeed, Vogue, NASA, and groups and publications.

 A moment begins with a headline and description and can include large photography, autoplaying videos, Vines, and GIFs.
 Moments behave like tweets, letting you RT or fave just as you normally would a story.